4.8 Strategy Discussions and Section 47 Enquiries

 Following a full assessment of the available facts, the Police and/or Crown Prosecution Service (CPS) may decide at any stage to terminate a criminal investigation and will inform the Social Worker of the decision.

-Where there is a joint investigation, there should be a separate Surrey Children's Services record of all Section 47 Enquiries.
-A copy of the Police record along is not sufficient.
+Where there is a joint investigation, there should be a separate Surrey Children's Social Care record of all Section 47 Enquiries.
+A copy of the Police record alone is not sufficient.

 Children who are the subject of Section 47 Enquiries should always be seen and communicated with alone by the Lead Social Worker.
-In addition all children within the household must be directly communicated with during Section 47 Enquiries by either the Police or Surrey Children's Services or both agencies, so as to enable an assessment of their safety to be made.
+In addition, all children within the household must be seen and communicated with during Section 47 Enquiries by either the Police or Surrey Children's Social Care or both agencies, enabling an assessment of their safety to be made.

 When the child is the subject of ongoing Court proceedings, legal advice must be sought about obtaining permission from the Court to see the child.

-Surrey Children's Services and the Police should ensure that appropriate arrangements are in place to support the child through the enquiry / joint investigation.
+Surrey Children's Social Care and the Police should ensure that appropriate arrangements are in place to support the child through the enquiry / joint investigation.
 Specialist help may be needed if:

 - The child's first language is not English;